Oral health is not an isolated issue.

 Delta Dental’s mission is to improve oral health, but they are driven to make a greater impact by investing in initiatives that build healthy, smart, vibrant communities for all.

-They partner with movers and shakers to enact change one community at a time, and in Ohio, Delta Dental invests in events and initiatives that draw talent to the state and empower the leaders of tomorrow.
+They partner with movers and shakers to enact change one community at a time, and in Michigan, Delta Dental and the Delta Dental Foundation are investing in mobility initiatives that take dental care and education directly to the patient.